sharktacos/OpenColorIO-configs/docs/Substance.md

 ## Color picker

 The color picker works in the working color space (ACEScg).
 Therefore in order to pick a color from the viewport, the Display color space needs to temporarily be set to Raw to sample the color.
-Note that this works in single channel mode (eg viewing Base Color) rather than in material mode.
+Note that this works in single channel mode (eg viewing Base Color) rather than in material mode which displays the color plus lighting.

 ## Earlier versions